Karthikkannan-AI/EDGE-AI-powered-Tooth-Paste-Classifier/README.md

 ### Data Collection ###

-We have chosen Tooth Paste from foru different manufacturers.
+We have chosen Tooth Paste from four different manufacturers.
 We have taken thousands of Images of the Tooth Paste in different lighting conditions, different orientations, and different background environments.

 <img src="https://github.com/Karthikkannan-AI/EDGE-AI-powered-Tooth-Paste-Classifier/blob/main/resources/Tooth%20Paste%20Classifier.png">